Koolen-de Vries Syndrome

 Koolen-de Vries Syndrome is an autosomal dominant condition, which means a deletion or mutation of one copy of the KANSL1 gene is enough to cause the disorder.
 Koolen-de Vries Syndrome is not typically inherited, but occurs randomly during the formation of reproductive cells, or during fetal development.

 Most patients with Koolen-de Vries Syndrome are the first in their family to be diagnosed with the disorder.
 In most cases, the parents of children with Koolen-de Vries Syndrome don’t have the disorder.
 This means that neither parent has the microdeletion or the missing KANSL1 gene.
 The mutation or deletion happened randomly during fetal development.
 The likelihood that they will have another child with Koolen-de Vries Syndrome is very low.
-If patients with Koolen-de Vries Syndrome have children, there is a 50% chance their child will have the disorder.
+If patients with Koolen-de Vries Syndrome have children, there is a 50% chance their child will have the syndrome.

 For patients with Koolen-de Vries Syndrome, there are several recommended therapies that most individuals will find beneficial..
 The earliest treatment is physiotherapy for feeding problems and motor delay, followed by physical therapy aimed at strengthening the muscles and core strength.
 As the child grows, the therapy focuses more on developing the child’s fine and gross motor skills with occupational therapy and continued physical therapy.
 Speech therapy help improve communication skills by using a multitude of techniques which can include sign language, pictures and Alternative and Augmentative Communication (AAC) or speech devices.